 If you don’t have the correct amount of postage, there’s a good chance the delivery will be delayed or the package will be returned to you.
 The best option for weighing a package may be the scale in the bathroom.
-However, it’s not going to be an “exact science”, so, to be safe, you should probably round-up.
+However, that’s not going to be an exact science, so, to be safe, you should probably round up.
 You can calculate postage rates here.

 (IMPORTANT: It is illegal to use to use a USPS Priority Mail Flat Rate envelope or box for shipping methods other than Priority Mail.
 You cannot use them as packing materials; turn them inside out* and use them as “generic” mailing materials; or wrap them and ship them via a different delivery method, including its competitors.
 Basically, any sort of reuse or re-purpose of the materials is prohibited.
 To prevent this, the USPS has printed the guidelines on the inside of all the packaging.)

-No packing peanuts?
-Use popcorn, instead of peanuts!
+- No packing peanuts?
+Use popcorn instead of peanuts!
 Make a fresh batch of air-popped popcorn and fill the box for cushioning.
 (For a cleaner option, just fill storage bags with the popcorn.)
 Of course, do not use microwave or traditional popped popcorn.
-Otherwise, you’ll just have a package that arrives as a big oily mess — only air-popped popcorn.
+Otherwise, you’ll just have a package that arrives as a big oily mess.
+Use only air-popped popcorn.

-Next, your envelope or package may be ready to go.
-However, is it properly addressed?
+Is your envelope or package properly addressed?
 An incomplete, illegible or incorrect address can prevent your mail from reaching its destination on time.
 (You’d be surprised, but it’s the most common issue in the delay of mail.)
 Always double-check.

 Here are some helpful tips in addressing your letters and packages: